Check out some of the best-infrared heaters to keep your gazebo warm in the colder months

 It’s advised by a number of manufacturers not to use extension cords for outdoor gazebo heaters.
 One of the main reasons is that most cables for everyday use are not suitable to handle the sustained currents that gazebo heaters need to produce heat, which can be more than 2000 watts in some cases.

-Instead, look for gazebo heaters that come will long cables, preferably over 3 meters so you can plug directly into a mains that may be situated some distance away from the gazebo.
+Instead, look for gazebo heaters that come with long cables, preferably over 3 meters so you can plug directly into a mains that may be situated some distance away from the gazebo.
 Alternatively, you can use commercial extension leads.

 1. Outdoor Infrared Gazebo Heater by Knightsbridge